kelly-championfx/academy/_posts/daily-report/en/2017-05-19-Fed-Still-Likely-to-Hike-After-Strong-Jobless-Claims.md

 Coming up today, we have Canadian CPI and core retail sales at 12.30, released alongside retail sales.

-### Trade Idea

-Despite Brexit and election uncertainty, the pound has performed relatively well in 2017.
-There is still a lot of catching up to do following a poor 2016, but the current trend is worth noting.

-By contrast, the Australian dollar has under-performed as China's economy steps off the gas.

-A good way to play this is a HIGHER trade predicting that the GBP/AUD will close above 1.7500 in 14 days for a potential return of 123%

 <p><img src="{{ "/assets/images/daily-report/2017-05-19_07-22-01.jpg" | relative_url }}" alt="{{ page.title }}" title="{{ page.title }}"></p>